huseyn0w/Laravella-CMS/README.md

 ## Installation instructions
 1) Clone project to your server
 2) Rename .env.example to .env and put all necessary information (Database, API keys and etc.)
-3) Give CHMOD 777 to public folder
+3) Run 'composer install' to install all necessary packages
-4) Run SITE_URL/install.php
+4) Run 'artisan:migrate --seed' or 'php artisan:migrate --seed' to migrate all necessary database migrations and seeds files.
 5) Enjoy =)